 Description: A major paper can be completed in lieu of a final exam.
-However, students writing major papers are still expected to review all the course materials and participate in class discussions on a regular basis as they will be responsible for demonstrating knowledge of the course materials in their writing.
-To be eligible to write a major paper, a student must have received email approval for their topic, along with a draft index, within five weeks of the first scheduled class.
-A maximum of five major papers will be approved.
+Students writing major papers will be expected to review the course materials and participate in class discussions and will be responsible for demonstrating knowledge of the course materials in their writing.
+To be eligible to write a major paper, a student must have received email approval for their topic, along with a draft index, within four weeks of the first scheduled class.